 Importance of Log Books to a San Antonio Trucking Accident

-Unless recorded by an on-board recorder, a logbook is the method for a truck driver to account for the hours of service limitation, and must account for 24 hours of every day, including days off.
-The driver must have a log for each day of the last day they were driving plus the prior 7 days, and failure to properly maintain could mean a fine or being forced into a driving status known as ‘out of service.’
+Unless recorded by an on-board recorder, a log book is the method a truck driver uses to account for their hours of service limitation, which must account for all 24 hours of every day, even days off.
+This log must also include, at a minimum, entries for 7 days prior to the current date.
+Failure to properly maintain logs could mean a hefty fine or being forced into a driving status known as ‘out of service.’
 This failure can take many forms, as our San Antonio trucking injury lawyer has shown in court many times.

-To offset this practice, many San Antonio trucking companies have installed electronic devices to help accurately record this information in place of logbooks.
-These devices must be connected to the truck to record engine use, road speed, miles driven, date and time of day.
-They must also store the information for prior 7 days.Why Need a San Antonio Trucking Accident Lawyer?
+To offset this practice, many San Antonio trucking companies have installed electronic devices to help accurately record this information in place of log books.
+These devices must be connected to the truck to record:

-The preservation of these logs are not only required by law, but essential to your case if you have been injured in a trucking accident.
-It could help prove either that the driver violated the regulations or that the trucking company knew the driver was violating the regulations leading to the accident that caused your injury.
-This is where a knowledgeable San Antonio trucking accident lawyer is an essential and necessary part of your legal strategy.Let Carabin & Shaw Fight for You
+The preservation of these logs is not only required by law, but essential to your case if you have been injured in a trucking accident.
+It could help prove either that the driver violated the regulations or that the trucking company knew the driver was violating the regulations, which lead to the accident that caused your injury.
+In such cases a knowledgeable San Antonio trucking accident lawyer is an essential and necessary part of your legal strategy.Let Carabin & Shaw Fight for You

-If you or a loved one has been injured in an accident with a large commercial vehicle or an 18 wheeler, call our San Antonio Trucking Accident Lawyers at Carabin Shaw Law Firm.
-Our dedicated team of lawyers know the federal rules and regulations that truck drivers, and the trucking companies that employ them, must follow, as well as the importance of log books to a San Antonio trucking accident.
-Call us at 210.222.2288, day or night, or toll free at 1.800.862.1260, for more information.
+If you or a loved one has been injured in an accident with a large commercial vehicle or an 18-wheeler, call the San Antonio 18 wheeler accident lawyers at the law firm of Carabin & Shaw.
+Our dedicated team of attorneys knows the federal rules and regulations that truck drivers, and the trucking companies that employ them, must follow, as well as the importance of log books to a San Antonio trucking accident.
+Call us at 210-222-2288, day or night, or toll free at 1.800.862.1260, for more information.